0:14-cv-62369

 I. Executive Summary and Procedural Information

-• Venue Allegations: Venue is alleged to be proper based on Defendant BRP U.S. Inc. maintaining a regular and established place of business within the Southern District of Florida.
+- Venue Allegations: Venue is based on Defendant BRP U.S. Inc. maintaining a regular and established place of business within the Southern District of Florida, and both defendants allegedly marketing, selling, and distributing the accused products within the district.

-• Core Dispute: Plaintiff alleges that Defendant’s Sea-Doo line of personal watercraft containing Off-Throttle Assisted Steering (OTAS) technology infringes three patents related to systems for providing steering control in off-throttle conditions.
+- Core Dispute: Plaintiff alleges that Defendant’s Sea-Doo line of personal watercraft, equipped with Off-Throttle Assisted Steering (“OTAS”) technology, infringes patents related to safety systems that provide steerable thrust when an operator releases the throttle.

-• Technical Context: The technology addresses a known safety issue in personal watercraft (PWC), where releasing the throttle eliminates jet thrust and thus the ability to steer, a counterintuitive behavior that can lead to collisions.
+- Technical Context: The technology addresses a known safety issue with jet-propelled personal watercraft (PWC), where releasing the throttle eliminates most directional steering capability, a counterintuitive behavior for operators facing a potential collision.

-• Key Procedural History: The complaint alleges that Plaintiff demonstrated a prototype of its off-throttle steering technology to representatives of Defendant in 1999 and 2000, a fact which may be relevant to allegations of pre-suit knowledge and willful infringement.
+- Key Procedural History: The complaint alleges that Plaintiff demonstrated a prototype of its off-throttle steering technology to representatives of Defendant BRP in 1999 and 2000, a fact that may be relevant to the allegation of willful infringement.

 Case Timeline